avstack-lab/carla-sandbox/README.md

 Try running a non-perception example such as:
 ```
-cd examples
+cd examples/demos
-./run_a0_autopilot.sh
+./run_autopilot.sh
 ```

-**Note:** You should be in the `examples` folder before running the example scripts.

-## Collecting a Multi-Agent Dataset
+## Collecting a Dataset
-With the `carla` server already running, run the dataset collection script:
+With the `carla` server already running, run a dataset collection script such as:

 ```
 poetry shell
-cd examples
+cd examples/dataset_ground
-./run_a1_dataset_collection.sh
+./run_ground_dataset_collection.sh
 ```

 This will log data to the folder `sim_results/`.
 To use the dataset, we need to run postprocessing.
-With the poetry shell activated, navigate to `submodules/lib-avstack-carla`.
-Run the postprocessing:
+With the poetry shell activated, run the postprocessing script from the main directory:
 ```
-python postprocess_carla_objects.py ../../examples/sim_results
+python postprocess_carla_objects.py examples/dataset_ground/sim_results
 ```
 This will take some time, depending on how long you ran the simulation.
 After postprocessing is complete, inspect the dataset by going back to the `notebooks/` folder and opening `test_carla_dataset.ipynb`.